Handling data-protection complaints: the process the ICO expects

 Does a small business need a formal complaints process for data protection?

 Yes, in practice.
-The ICO expects organisations that handle personal data to be able to deal with data-protection complaints properly, which means having a clear route in, an owner, a timely reasoned response, and a record — even for a small business.
+The ICO expects organisations that handle personal data to deal with data-protection complaints properly — a clear route in, an owner, a timely reasoned response, and a record — even for a small business.
 It doesn't need to be elaborate, but it does need to exist before a complaint arrives.

 What counts as a data-protection complaint?

-Any time someone raises a concern about how you handle their personal data — objecting to marketing, questioning why you hold data, asking you to correct or delete it, or saying they're unhappy with your handling.
+Any time someone raises a concern about how you handle their personal data and is unhappy with it — questioning why you hold data, objecting to marketing, or saying your handling was wrong.
 They don't need to use the word "complaint" for it to be one.
+Note that some of these (asking to erase or correct data, objecting to marketing) are also _rights requests_ with their own deadlines — a message can be both at once.

 Why does keeping records of complaints matter?

 Because of the accountability principle (UK GDPR Article 5(2)): you must be able to demonstrate compliance, not just claim it.
-If a complaint escalates to the ICO, a clear record of what was raised, what you decided, and when you acted is what protects you.
+If a complaint escalates to the ICO, a clear record of what was raised, what you decided, and when you acted is what lets you evidence your handling.

 See where your store actually stands